E. Cobham Brewer: Phrase and fable

 On returning to England in 1856, Brewer started on the work that would become Brewer's Dictionary of Phrase and Fable.
 This arose in part from correspondence with readers of his previous book.
 The first edition appeared in 1870 and a "New Edition revised, corrected, and enlarged" in 1895.

 Of his methodology, Brewer wrote in the preface to the Historic Note-Book:

 I have been an author for sixty years, have written many books, and of course have been a very miscellaneous reader.
 In my long experience I have remarked how little the range of "literary" reading has varied, and how doubt still centres on matters which were cruces in my early years.
 So that a work of this kind is of as much usefulness in 1891 as it would have been in 1830.
 I have always read with a slip of paper and a pencil at my side, to jot down whatever I think may be useful to me, and these jottings I keep sorted in different lockers.
 This has been a life-habit with me [...]

 The Reader's Handbook has had an extended subsequent history.
 Detailed revisions by its editor, Henrietta Gerwig, it formed the nucleus of Crowell's Handbook for Readers and Writers, which in turn provided the nucleus of Benet's Reader's Encyclopedia, "veritably a new book", as Benét remarked; in revised form, it is still in print.

 Brewer's Reader's Handbook was re-edited by Marion Harland (1830–1922) and published in the United States with numerous illustrations, as Character Sketches of Romance, Fiction and the Drama: A Revised American Edition of the Reader's Handbook, 4 vols., New York 1892.
 Other works by Brewer include A Dictionary of Miracles: Imitative, Realistic and Dogmatic (c.
 1884), and The Historic Notebook, With an Appendix of Battles.

 Family

 Several of Brewer's siblings gained academic and professional success.
-John Sherren Brewer junior was a noted historian and editor of British State Papers at the Public Record Office, whose son was the architectural illustrator Henry William Brewer and his grandsons Henry Charles Brewer and James Alphege Brewer.
+John Sherren Brewer, Jr. was a noted historian and editor of British State Papers at the Public Record Office, whose son was the architectural illustrator Henry William Brewer and his grandsons Henry Charles Brewer and James Alphege Brewer.

-E Cobham Brewer's other siblings included William Brewer, a surgeon, who was elected a Liberal MP for Colchester in 1868; Robert Kitton Brewer became a Doctor of Music and a Baptist minister; two of his sisters ran a girls' school in Lime Tree Road, Norwich.
+E. Cobham Brewer's other siblings included William Brewer, a surgeon, who was elected a Liberal MP for Colchester in 1868; Robert Kitton Brewer became a Doctor of Music and a Baptist minister; two of his sisters ran a girls' school in Lime Tree Road, Norwich.

-In 1856, Brewer married at Paris Ellen Mary, eldest daughter of the Rev. Francis Tebbutt of Hove.
+In 1856, Brewer married Ellen Mary, eldest daughter of the Rev. Francis Tebbutt of Hove, in Paris.

 E. Cobham Brewer died on 6 March 1897 at Edwinstowe Vicarage, Sherwood Forest, Nottinghamshire, where he had been living with his son-in-law, the Rev. H. T. Hayman.